appgate/terraform-provider-appgatesdp/website/docs/r/appgatesdp_appliance_controller_activation.markdown

 # appgatesdp_appliance_controller_activation

-Activate controller functionallity on a appliance.
+Activate controller functionality on a appliance.

 ~> **NOTE:**  The resource is only available in >= 5.4 appliances.
 When destroying this resource, it will disable the controller function on the appliance, and the appliance will remain.

-!> **Warning:** You wont be able to use this in a safe way on more then 1 appliance at the time.
+!> **Warning:** You won't be able to use this in a safe way on more then 1 appliance at the time.

 ## Example Usage